How wonderful would it be if we never become unhappy? As they say, it would be in the heavens.

 Wow.
 He is talking about our light within.

 Dumbledore said this to empower the students of Hogwarts during dark times, indeed.
-However, it continues to touch the hearts of people all over of the world.
+However, it continues to touch the hearts of people all over the world.

 Technically, however, we have the brilliance of the author of the Harry Potter series, J.K.
 Rowling, to thank for this ever-moving sentiment.

-In fact, there is even a very moving story about how this quote got a brave and powerful 15 year old girl through the death of her family, and J.K.
+In fact, there is even a very moving story about how this quote got a brave and powerful 15-year-old girl through the death of her family, and J.K.
 Rowling was there to console her personally.

 What Is The Root Cause Of Sorrow?

-The root cause of all the negative emotions is the ignorance about the true nature of ourselves, existence, and the universe.
+The root cause of all the negative emotions is the ignorance about the true nature of ourselves, our existence, and the universe.